 Rather like primary scientific studies, most Systematic Reviews will generate more questions than they answer.
 Knowledge gaps will be frequent, as will areas where the quality of science conducted to date is inadequate.
 In conducting an Systematic Review, critically appraising the quality of existing studies and attempting to assess the available evidence in terms of its fitness for purpose, reviewers should be able to draw conclusions concerning the need for further research.
 This need may simply be reported in the form of knowledge gaps but may often consist of recommendations for the design of future studies that will generate data of sufficient quality to improve the evidence base and decrease the uncertainty surrounding the question.

 The format for submitting full reports can be found on the Environmental Evidence website by following the links below:

 For Systematic Maps

 To maximise transparency Systematic Reviews should normally be supported by a number of supplementary materials made available in additional files linked from the main text.
-Authors should ROSES for guidance on what should be reported.
-The following is a minimal list of expected information (note other additional files may be provided depending on the size and complexity of the synthesis);
+Authors should refer to ROSES for guidance on what should be reported.
+The following is a minimal list of expected information (note other additional files may be provided depending on the size and complexity of the synthesis):

-- Data extraction and validity assessment tables for Systematic Reviews or data coding tables for Systematic Maps; for example Excel files with data extracted from each included study (this may be included in the main text if a small number of studies is included or may be provided in several files for larger Systematic Reviews).
+4. Data extraction and validity assessment tables for Systematic Reviews or data coding tables for Systematic Maps; for example, Excel files with data extracted from each included study (this may be included in the main text if a small number of studies is included or may be provided in several files for larger Systematic Reviews).